cwrichardson/flurdymail/README.md

 running, and you can go update your DNS entries.

-*Caveat emptor*, you should not do this unless you're familiar both with the Flurdy email server setup, and AWS CloudFormation.
+*Caveat emptor*, you should not do this unless you're familiar both with the Flurdy email server setup, and [AWS CloudFormation].

 *NB*: You must have a [Route53] Hosted Zone for the domain in which the mail servers will be put.